 At the end of the 1800s, there are many examples of women who undertook independent enterprises while they travelled around accompanying men with diplomatic or commercial assignments.
 Among these, Cecilia Anderson is one of a minority from obviously humble origins.
 From being a maidservant to becoming a global insect collector may be considered a unique path in life.

 The same year, 1906, the couple moved to Båstad, where they had yet another, even more spectacular house built, called Buena Vista, a fifty-two-room villa inspired by Cuban haciendas.
 From Båstad, Cecilia Anderson sent insects on several occasions to the National Natural History Museum.
 In 1915, John Frans, now John Francis Anderson, was appointed as the USA’s general consul in Copenhagen, and the couple moved to Denmark.
 In connection with their move from Sweden, they got rid of most of their great collections of natural and ethnographic objects.
-These were partly donated and partly sold at auctions and ended up in many different places, for example in the National Natural History Museum.
-These collections can currently be viewed at the Ethnographic Museum in Stockholm, Kulturen in Lund, Malmö Museum (currently Malmö Museer) and Kristianstad Museum (currently Regionmuseet Kristianstad).
+These were partly donated and partly sold at auctions and ended up in many different places, for example in the Swedish Museum of Natural History (the etnographical collections are currently in the Ethnographic Museum in Stockholm), Kulturen in Lund, Malmö museum (currently Malmö museer) and Kristiandstad museum (currently Regionmuseet Kristianstad).
 It seems to have been in this context that Cecilia Anderson’s insect collection ended up in Helsingborg Museum.
 However, she also kept one insect collection and continued to expand it, and it may be this that can now be viewed in the Biological Museum in Lund.
 She is also said to have had a large collection of molluscs, but it is uncertain where that has gone.

 After a few years in Denmark, the couple retired and moved to San Diego in California in 1916.
 Cecilia Anderson was described as being very charming and social in a typically American way.
 She was known for her collecting and her wide social circle where they were living.
 The San Diego natural history museum is also said to have received some of the couple’s collections.